WWE Rumors: Recently Released Hall Of Famer Expected To Be Signed Again Soon

 — WWE (@WWE) May 30, 2020

 Two times in one week, Angle has been back on WWE television, and it has led to a lot of speculation regarding his future.
-Fans on social media have wondered if he signed another contract already, and the rumors state that is a possibility.
+Fans on social media have wondered if he signed another contract already, and the rumors suggest that is a possibility.

-WrestlingNews.co reported that even though he was released a little over a month ago, WWE would not risk him signing elsewhere.
-One source advised the site that his signing will be coming as WWE will not risk losing him to another promotion such as All Elite Wrestling.
+WrestlingNews.co reported that even though he was released a little over a month ago, WWE would not risk him signing to another promotion such as All Elite Wrestling.
+One source told the site that his signing will be coming.

 “If they haven’t signed him already, then they will make an offer to him soon.
 Vince [McMahon] doesn’t want to lose him to AEW.”